RobertCarrUTA/General-Code-Practice/README.md

 # Repo Description
 This is a collection of me generally practicing and learning the basics of multiple coding languages.
 Sometimes on my own, sometimes through free online learning resources.
+At this time, look into each folder to find more detailed explantions of what relates to each language.
+In the future, I could put all of it here in a really long readme file, but I will decide that when this is more robust.